RockHoward/radguild/Membership.md

 Membership requires a tribute of $25 (or equivalent) per quarter starting in Q1, 2022.

-- Members paying their tribute in USD will use a TBD online payment processer.
+- Members paying their tribute in USD will use a TBD online payment processor.

 - XRD payment is another option.
 The amount of XRD required is updated weekly.

-- Members with a large enough claim on the RadGuild Treasury may deducte their tribute from their claim.
+- Members with a large enough claim on the RadGuild Treasury may deduct their tribute from their claim.

 - Tributes are due during the first month of each quarter.